 Solving business problems and improving business performance requires proper project management skills.
-However, having effective project management skill alone won’t guarantee success.
+However, having effective project management skills alone won’t guarantee success.

 Successful projects rely on another subtle element that is often overlooked: Project Management Discipline.